 1999 National Association of Regulatory Utility Commissioners Committee on Energy Resources & the Environment; PAY AS YOU SAVE® ENERGY EFFICIENCY PRODUCTS — Restructuring Energy Efficiency; Commissioned paper

 1995 National Association of Regulatory Utility Commissioners; A Win/Win Approach to DSM; Presentation

 1994 Electricity Journal; A Win/Win Approach for C&I Customers; Volume 7, Number 9; November 1994

 1989 Electric Power Research Institute; When Electric Utilities Will Invest in Energy Efficiency; Volume 1; EPRI CU-6367; April 1989.
 Refereed Conference Proceedings.

 Dr. Holmes Hummel: Founder and Chief Executive Officer Clean Energy Works.
-Develop papers, review and edit FAQs and presentations, draft PAYS tariffs for different applications (336) 939-6741
+Training in the PAYS system and mechanics, provide recommended legislation and testimony, co-authored papers, review and edit FAQs and presentations, draft PAYS tariffs for different applications; (336) 939-6741

 Ms. Nancy Brockway; Consultant.
 Expertise on Utility Regulatory Policy; (617) 645-4018

 Mr. Lachman co-founded EEI in 1988.
 He has more than 40 years of experience in resource efficiency program design, evaluation, management, and training.
 His energy-related work has included setting up and managing low-income, state and utility energy efficiency programs, analysis and design of residential, commercial and industrial utility DSM programs, training field staff and program operators, and providing expert witness testimony.
 He has been a co-author of papers, articles and presentations on energy efficiency and its impacts on utilities, participants and non-participants.